 - An individual with a fully-controlled heart condition who never had a work-related incident;

-- An individual with fully-controlled seizure disorder; and
+- An individual with a fully-controlled seizure disorder; and

 - An Iraq War veteran formerly diagnosed with PTSD who never had a work incident as a result.